ksantosh464/Solution-Engineering/articles/solution-engineering-natd/README.md

 We expect that you have made a sincere effort in using the cloud service(s) that you select to do the following:

 - Show your capability to learn Oracle’s cloud services
-- Provide us with critical feedback if there were roadblocks
+- Provide us with critical feedback if there were roadblocks.
 - Build out a simple solution/product/project leveraging one or more Oracle Cloud services.
 While we would like to see a finished product (even if it is simple), we are more interested in your approach to building things out.

+**Cloud Services Suggestions  (Feel free to try more than one if you have time):**

+- Use for IAAS compute instance and may be MySQL instance to create a 3 or 2-tier web app.
-- Suggest you look at data sets from Kaggle or other areas in public domain, leveraging REST APIs from popular non-Oracle cloud services (Maps, Twitter, Instagram, Dropbox, Box etc).
-Ideally, we are looking for a full-stack development that shows us the capability to not only create front-end Apps, but also an understanding of how to connect to the backend systems.
+- Look at data sets from Kaggle or other areas in public domain, leveraging REST APIs from popular non-Oracle cloud services (Maps, Twitter, Instagram, Dropbox, Box etc).
 - Use any programming language of your choice while coding.
 Python, Java, Node.js, React.js, i.e. anything that you are comfortable with -  doesn’t matter to us.
+-  Use Oracle Analytics Cloud and create visualizations
 - It's always good practice to create a quick video of your work -just in case you run into issues.
+- To net this OUT - Even if you are unable to get something deployed in our Cloud -we will look for EFFORT here OVER showcasing a PROJECT

 **Guidelines for Oracle Cloud Account usage:**

 - Do not use total of more than 3 OCPU'S and 400 GB of storage.
 - You only need 1 OCPU for each PaaS service.
 - Use **cloud.admin** user instead of **lisa.jones** if you are planning to provision compute instance @ OCI (Oracle Cloud Infrastructure).
-- Do not use Oracle IOT Cloud service or Mobile Cloud Service as you will easily run out of CPU counts allocated to the environment.
+- Do NOT use Oracle IOT Cloud service or Big Data Cloud Service or Mobile Cloud Service as you will easily run out of CPU counts allocated to the environment.
 - If you are running into any technical issues, Please reach out to recruiting team ONLY after you search online!.
 - Are you seeing an Overage issue message?.
 Likely you are running too many OCPUs (see the note about 3 OCPUs and storage).
 Stop things that you don't need and delete those instances.
-If your account is suspended for overage issues then drop a note to recruiting team -we will see what we can do.
+If you run into Overage issues and gets suspended, delete instances and wait for at least 4 hours for the account to unlock.
 - Pay attention to service dependencies.
 For example:- You can't run an Analytics cloud without running a DB instance.
 And you need to remember what you did for setting up the DB instance (as you provide that password not us)

 **Oracle Cloud Login Instructions**